 You will pay for an annual or monthly subscription to generic content: video lessons on speaking skills and the desired English accent, the phonetic chart and the correct tongue and lip placement for pronunciation.

 With the packages, you’ll also have the opportunity to book Skype lessons with Charlotte, the designer of the course.
 She’ll help you with any specific issues or difficulties you are having, whilst pointing you in the right direction for future improvement.

-As their name suggests, they focus on training for speeches as much as for elocution per se.
-This means that, if you have an important presentation to be doing, this is the place to come.
+As their name suggests, they focus on training for speeches as much as for elocution in a broader sense.

 Superprof is a platform that connects prospective students with tutors from all over the world.
 With over ten million tutors globally, there are plenty of elocution tutors to choose from – either online or in person.

-Our platform is seriously easy to use.
-Search for the subject you want to learn, scroll through the tutors available, and click to get in touch.
+The Superprof platform is friendly to use and allows you to search for the subject you want to learn, scroll through the tutors available, check their skills and qualifications, and click to get a first elocution lesson.
 In the vast majority of cases, they’ll offer their first lesson free.

-With Superprof, you’re completely flexible: find the tutor that suits you with the teaching style that suits you.
-It’s really easy.
+With Superprof, you’re completely flexible: find the tutor that suits you best according to your budget, needs and location.

 How Can I Improve My Elocution?

-If you have no time or patience for lessons; if there are no elocution teachers near you and learning online isn't an option... you can still improve your diction.
+If you have no time or patience for lessons; if there are no elocution teachers near you and learning online isn't an option, you can still improve your diction and grammar.